The principal article here was first published in August 2006. SUMMARY OF KEY FACTS ON THE IRISH PROPERTY BOOM, was published in November 2006

 Another discovery was that the margin by which public service workers outearned their private sector counterparts tended to be significantly larger at the bottom of the income distribution than at the top.

-A particularly striking finding was that the estimate of the public sector premium for Ireland was more than twice as large as the available estimates for other countries.
+A particularly striking finding was that the estimate of the public sector premium for

 The Public Sector Benchmarking Body recommended pay increases which averaged 9 per cent across the grades examined and cost €1.2 billion a year.
 Government Departments introduced aspirational targets for staff that would make a laughing stock of a manager in the private sector who emulated the farcical exercise.